vechain/buy-me-coffee-example/README.md

 ## Prerequisites
 - Node.js and npm installed
 - Hardhat installed globally (`npm install -g hardhat`)
-- A wallet (e.g., MetaMask) for interacting with the Ethereum network
+- A wallet (VeWorld) for interacting with the VeChain blockchain

 ## Installation
 Clone the repository: